Jon Mannah: Professional playing career

-The brothers both played for the Parramatta Eels through the junior ranks before Jon joined the Cronulla Sharks just prior to the commencement of the 2009 NRL season from Parramatta.
+The brothers both played for the Parramatta Eels through the junior ranks before Jon joined the Cronulla-Sutherland Sharks just prior to the commencement of the 2009 NRL season from Parramatta.
 In 2011, he scored his first try in first grade for Cronulla in round 3 against the Penrith Panthers.
 In November 2011, after amassing 24 appearances in three seasons with the Sharks he signed with Parramatta, returning to his junior club and to play with his brother, Tim.

 Mannah qualified for Lebanon through heritage and was named in the Lebanon squad for the 2013 Rugby League World Cup qualifying tournament.

 Illness and death

 Mannah was first diagnosed in 2009 with Hodgkin's lymphoma.
-His illness may have been accelerated by purportedly performance-enhancing peptide which was administered to him by Stephen Dank.
+His illness may have been accelerated by a purportedly performance-enhancing peptide which Stephen Dank administered to him.
 Mannah died of the disease on 18 January 2013 at age 23.
 His funeral was held at Faith Baptist Church in Regents Park, Sydney, on 21 January 2013.